It’s time to Walk to School!

-Schools from Loddon Shire are joining hundreds of primary schools from across Victoria for a fun month of walking, riding and scooting to and from school as part of this year’s VicHealth Walk to School initiative.
+Schools from Loddon Shire have joined hundreds of primary schools from across Victoria for a fun month of walking, riding and scooting to and from school as part of this year’s VicHealth Walk to School initiative.

-As part of the Walk to School program this October, the month will include activity days for schools across the Shire, including Boort, Wedderburn, East Loddon, Pyramid Hill, Inglewood, Bridgewater and Tarnagulla.
+As well as promoting physical activity for families, the month will include activity days for schools across the Shire, including Boort, Wedderburn, East Loddon, Pyramid Hill, Inglewood, Bridgewater and Tarnagulla.

 Aimed at encouraging children to engage in more physical activity, the days include either a tabloid games activity event by Kelly Sports or a visit from Victorian Institute of Sport athletes.
 Information about healthy eating and physical activity will also be provided by Inglewood and Districts Health Service and Northern District Community Health Service.